 If you would like to be notified of future workshop opportunities, please write to [email protected] with the subject: Add to FF Workshop Notification List.

-For information about our most recent Workshop, click here.
+Click here to learn more about our most recent Workshop.
 Past workshop participants are listed by year of attendance.

 The Fragile Families Summer Data Workshops were made possible by Grant Number R25HD072818 (2012 Workshop) and R25HD074544 (2013-2023 Workshops) from the Eunice Kennedy Shriver National Institute of Child Health & Human Development.
 Participants in the Workshops must include the funding information for both the Workshop and the FFCWS Core funding in any publications using the FFCWS data and list their publications in PubMed Central.